renatabiniek/hush-daisies/README.md

 * to purchase a unique dried flower arrangement
 * to order a custom made design for their home or special occasion
 * to see a list of upcoming workshops so that they can register their interest to learn a new skill or take part in a social event
-* create a user profile with saved delivery details, purchase history and list of favourite workshops
+* to create a user profile with saved delivery details, purchase history and list of favourite workshops

 ### Site owner goals

-* sell hand-made dried flower arrangements
+* to sell hand-made dried flower arrangements
-* create custom design based on special requests received from users
+* to create custom design based on special requests received from users
-* offer workshops to interested users to promote skills of dried flower arrangement
+* to offer workshops to interested users to promote skills of dried flower arrangement
-* bring together local community with in-person themed workshops in north County Dublin
+* to bring together local community with in-person themed workshops in north County Dublin

 ### Target audience